 Phone: 0800 008 333

-There is good information for helping your animals in a heatwave on the MPI website (PDF 184KB):
+There is good information for helping your animals, including pets, in emergency situations on the MPI website:

 Dry weather management tools for stock